MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/UnitedStates/how-to-1099-use.md

 > If the **Posting Date** of the document is not within the reporting period date, the IRS fields will be disabled.

 > [!NOTE]
-> If you do not see populated IRS fields and you expect values there, verify that the document is within the data range that you have configured for IRS reporting, and also check if you have created **IRS Reporting Period** for this year, and added this **Vendor** to be 1099 eligible for this reporting year.
+> If you do not see populated IRS fields and you expect values there, verify that the document is within the data range that you have configured for IRS reporting, and also check if you have created IRS reporting period for this year, and added this vendor to be 1099 eligible for this reporting year.

 When you [post this purchase document](../../purchasing-how-record-purchases.md), you can see the following fields populated in relation to this [posted document](../../purchasing-how-record-purchases.md):